naiem-reza/SBA-with-GCPs/README.md

 - Func : inclode Objective function, Jacobians and functions that read initial IOPs, EOPs and etc.
 - SBA : inclode main code that implementation BA

-Its not package, easy to use, just update data folder and run SBA.py.
+It is not a package, but it is easy to use; update the data folder and run SBA.py.

 ## Results
 - Iteration of Algorithm (Up), Iteration of image and object coordinate residuals and the posteriori sigma zero (Phi) (down)